rht-labs/enablement-docs/1-the-manual-menace/README.md

 JENKINS_OPTS=--sessionTimeout=720
 ```

-5. Add a `jenkins` variable to the ansible inventory underneath the nexus (and git if you have it) in  `inventory/host_vars/ci-cd-tooling.yml`.
+5. Add a `jenkins` variable to the ansible inventory underneath the jenkins-mongo (and git if you have it) in  `inventory/host_vars/ci-cd-tooling.yml`.
 ```yaml
     - name: "jenkins"
       namespace: "{{ ci_cd_namespace }}"